any-docs/css/content/guides/masking/multiple_masks/index.md

 `<image> <position> / <size> <repeat> <origin> <clip> <composite> <mode>`

 In this case, the order is very important.
-If only one or a pair of {{cssxref("length-percentage")}} values are present, it will define the position of the image rather than the size.
+If only one or a pair of `length-percentage` values are present, it will define the position of the image rather than the size.
 Including both a position and a size in a mask layer without including the slash between the two will invalidate the entire declaration.

 ```css
 mask: